Pretraining a Shared Q-Network for Data-Efficient Offline Reinforcement Learning: Abstract

 \section{Abstract}

-Offline reinforcement learning (RL) aims to learn a policy from a static dataset without further interactions with the environment.
-Collecting sufficiently large datasets for offline RL is exhausting since this data collection requires colossus interactions with environments and becomes tricky when the interaction with the environment is restricted.
-Hence, how an agent learns the best policy with a minimal static dataset is a crucial issue in offline RL, similar to the sample efficiency problem in online RL.
-In this paper, we propose a simple yet effective plug-and-play pretraining method to initialize a feature of a $Q$-network to enhance data efficiency in offline RL.
-Specifically, we introduce a shared $Q$-network structure that outputs predictions of the next state and $Q$-value.
-We pretrain the shared $Q$-network through a supervised regression task that predicts a next state and trains the shared $Q$-network using diverse offline RL methods.
-Through extensive experiments, we empirically demonstrate that our method enhances the performance of existing popular offline RL methods on the D4RL, Robomimic and V-D4RL benchmarks.
-Furthermore, we show that our method significantly boosts data-efficient offline RL across various data qualities and data distributions trough D4RL and ExoRL benchmarks.
-Notably, our method adapted with only 10\% of the dataset outperforms standard algorithms even with full datasets.
+Offline reinforcement learning (RL) aims to learn a policy from a fixed dataset without additional environment interaction.
+However, effective offline policy learning often requires a large and diverse dataset to mitigate epistemic uncertainty.
+Collecting such data demands substantial online interactions, which are costly or infeasible in many real-world domains.
+Therefore, improving policy learning from limited offline data—achieving high data efficiency—is critical for practical offline RL.
+In this paper, we propose a simple yet effective plug-and-play pretraining framework that initializes the feature representation of a $Q$-network to enhance data efficiency in offline RL.
+Our approach employs a shared $Q$-network architecture trained in two stages: pretraining a backbone feature extractor with a transition prediction head; training a $Q$-network—combining the backbone feature extractor and a $Q$-value head—with a \textit{any} offline RL objective.
+Extensive experiments on the D4RL, Robomimic, V-D4RL, and ExoRL benchmarks show that our method substantially improves both performance and data efficiency across diverse datasets and domains.
+Remarkably, with only \textbf{10\%} of the dataset, our approach outperforms standard offline RL baselines trained on the full data.